2008 Ford Fusion

 Rear-seat passengers will find a decent amount of leg room with nicely shaped front seatbacks that allow for plenty of foot space.
 Head and leg room measurements don't put the Fusion at the top of its class, but the back seat feels roomier than the numbers suggest.

-The Fusion has a good-size trunk with a flat floor and low lift-over height, making it easier to load groceries, luggage or cargo.
+The Fusion has a good-size trunk with a flat floor and low lift-over height, making it easy to load groceries, luggage or cargo.
 All Fusion models include a 60/40 split rear seatback, which allows for a generous amount of pass-through space.
 The scissor-type hinges avoid the annoyance of luggage being crushed by gooseneck hinges.

 We've found it handles well, something we've gleaned on curvy mountain roads above Hollywood and on a wet handling course in Dearborn.
 The rack-and-pinion steering is precise with just the right amount of weight to make the driver feel connected to the road without being twitchy.
 The Fusion feels bigger and heavier than it looks, but it also offers excellent stability.